 - One-stop, plug-in, round-the-clock service enablement.
 Our service solutions contain diverse service selections, provided 24/7 across China, empowering our clients with round-the-clock, on-demand service capability to satisfy their end customers.
 The plug-in customized service solutions are fully digitally operated and managed, via system-to-system integration between our clients and us. - Simple, convenient and cost-efficient service process.
-The management believes we have built and enabled an extensive network of quality auto service providers and set up stringent service standards to ensure consistent service quality.
-Our digital platform allows our enterprise clients to purchase comprehensive integrated auto services in one stop using a simple plug-in connection, thereby avoiding the costs of selecting, engaging and supervising numerous scattered and independent service providers on their own. - Quality auto services to end customers of our clients to increase their loyalty and satisfaction with our enterprise clients.
-We select quality auto service providers and monitor them with regular trainings and supervision.
-The Management believes the quality services provided by our auto service providers enhances the loyalty and satisfaction of the end consumers of our enterprise clients.
+The management believes we have built and enabled an extensive network of quality automotive after-sales service providers and set up stringent service standards to ensure consistent service quality.
+Our digital platform allows our enterprise clients to purchase comprehensive integrated automotive after-sales services in one stop using a simple plug-in connection, thereby avoiding the costs of selecting, engaging and supervising numerous scattered and independent service providers on their own. - Quality automotive after-sales services to end customers of our clients to increase their loyalty and satisfaction with our enterprise clients.
+We select quality automotive after-sales service providers and monitor them with regular trainings and supervision.
+The Management believes the quality services provided by our automotive after-sales service providers enhances the loyalty and satisfaction of the end consumers of our enterprise clients.

-Our value proposition for our auto service providers:
+Our value proposition for our after-sales service providers:

 - Cost-effective customer acquisition.
-Once connected, our digital platform directs end consumers of our enterprise clients (i.e. members of their loyalty and reward programs) to visit the stores of our auto service providers.
-This provides our auto service providers with an additional flow of customers significant in volume and consistency, all without incurring additional marketing expenses. - Online management tools for efficient operation.
-We provide our auto service providers online management tools to streamline their workflow and improve business efficiency.
-Although we have plans to monetize some of these online systems, we also expect the basic functions and modules to remain free to use to ensure wide adoption of our digital platforms. - Referral fees for our auto eInsurance business.
-Auto service providers on our platform can also act as referral service providers for our auto eInsurance business.
-They refer their end consumers (of the auto services) who are also potential insurance purchasers to us and receive referral fees and other rewards when these referrals lead to successful insurance policy sales.
+Once connected, our digital platform directs end consumers of our enterprise clients (i.e. members of their loyalty and reward programs) to visit the stores of our after-sales service providers.
+This provides our after-sales service providers with an additional flow of customers significant in volume and consistency, all without incurring additional marketing expenses. - Online management tools for efficient operation.
+We provide our after-sales service providers online management tools to streamline their workflow and improve business efficiency.
+Although we have plans to monetize some of these online systems, we also expect the basic functions and modules to remain free to use to ensure wide adoption of our digital platforms. - Referral fees for our insurance intermediation business.
+After-sales service providers on our platform can also act as referral service providers for our insurance intermediation business.
+They refer their end consumers (of the after-sales services) who are also potential insurance purchasers to us and receive referral fees and other rewards when these referrals lead to successful insurance policy sales.